Shashank14-ro/emotion-detection-svm/README.md

 The input image is first converted into HOG (Histogram of Oriented Gradients) features, which are then used to extract key parameters for training the SVM classifier.

-Haarcascade.xml is used for object detection; in our project, we use it to detect faces, which are then classified using a SVM algorithm.
+Haarcascade.xml is used for object detection, in our project, we use it to detect faces, which are then classified using a SVM algorithm.

 ## 🧠 Features